symfony/symfony-docs/form/data_transformers.rst

         }
     }

 That's it!
-If you're using the
+If you are using the
 :ref:`default services.yaml configuration <service-container-services-load-example>`,
 Symfony will automatically know to pass your ``TaskType`` an instance of the ``IssueToNumberTransformer`` thanks to :ref:`autowire <services-autowire>` and